rhicspin/cnipol/README.md

     mkdir build
     cd build
-    cmake ..
+    cmake .. -DCMAKE_BUILD_TYPE=RelWithDebInfo
     make

-The compiled executables should appear in the `cnipol/build` directory along with the cnipol libraries.
+The compiled executables should appear in this `build` directory along with the cnipol libraries.